 Approximate Additional Costs

-This Sample Schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the Associate in Applied Science (AAS).
+This sample schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the AAS.
 The typical student schedule is based on entering the program during the fall quarter, however some programs allow students to enter in the winter or spring as well.
 Since not all do, please confirm with an advisor whether this program must be started during a specific quarter or not.

 First Quarter (Fall)